 However, over the last few years I have found myself feeling more and more convicted to take God’s call to care for creation more seriously and this has become a real priority for us as a family, so much so that we made caring for creation part of our family purpose statement.

-When I was pregnant with Libby, the Husby and I knew we wanted to make an effort to raise our baby in a more eco-friendly way.
+When I was pregnant with Blossom, the Husby and I knew we wanted to make an effort to raise our baby in a more eco-friendly way.
 We want to pass on our green values and love of the natural world to our daughter, so introducing her to a greener lifestyle early on seems the best way to do it.

 As The Eco-nomical Baby Guide explains, it’s important to remember that there are various shades of green and that green living will look differently to different people.
 We are gladly trying to go more green and I delight in each step we take to a more sufficient life, however we know that there is still room for improvement.